8 ways mobile analytics helps you build a better app: Examples from Mixpanel customers

 Knowing which features matter most to your users also has a direct impact on revenue, as customer support solution company Kommunicate’s experience shows.

 Kommunicate uses Mixpanel mobile analytics data to decide which features to prioritize as part of its product-led growth strategy.
 Identifying and moving a high-value feature from Kommunicate’s freemium tier to their paid plan allowed them to increase revenue substantially.
-As Kommunicate Co-Founder & CEO Devashish Mamgain tells us:

-“Suddenly we started getting many customers in the paid plan as opposed to the freemium plan.
-That’s when we really realized the importance of product analytics and we started to track more events in Mixpanel and expand our use of the tool.”
+“Suddenly, we started getting many customers in the paid plan as opposed to the freemium plan.
+That’s when we really realized the importance of product analytics, and we started to track more events in Mixpanel and expand our use of the tool.”

 Sherry Shih, Product Manager at KKday, explains the process: